libcellml/docs-howto/include_libcellml.rst

 =============================================
 Include the libCellML library in your project
 =============================================

-If you've followed :ref:`the instructions for installing libCellML<build_from_source>` then the library is available for use as shown below.
+If you've followed :installation:`the instructions for installing libCellML<build_from_source>` then the library is available for use as shown below.
 Note that this doesn't invoke the libCellML namespace, so classes are accessed using the :code:`libcellml::` prefix.

 .. code-block:: cpp